fotober

 Professional real estate photographers emphasize the importance of practicing these basics consistently.
 Start by photographing your own home or friends' properties to gain experience and develop your skills.
 Focus on maintaining consistent quality across various rooms and lighting conditions.
 Document your progress with before-and-after examples to track improvements.

-Mastering both natural and artificial lighting is essential for professional real estate photography.
+Mastering both natural and artificial lighting is essential for professional real estate photography editing.
+In fact, many photographers underestimate the workload involved.
+This leads to one of the common real estate photography misconceptions: that shooting is the hardest part—when editing often takes more time.
 Natural light works best during golden hours-typically two hours after sunrise or just before sunset.
 Fotober recommends turning on all interior lights to create warmth and depth in your photos.
 Use flash bouncing techniques to fill shadows without creating harsh reflections, ensuring a well-balanced image.

 Proper camera angles can make spaces appear larger and more inviting.
 Most professional shots are taken from doorways or corners at chest height (around 5 feet).
 Shooting from multiple angles helps you find the best perspective for each room.
 Always keep your camera level to avoid distorted vertical lines, a key factor in making your photos appear professional.